-Mastodon Peak, in the southern part of Joshua Tree National Park, is a four mile round trip hike that takes you to the top of a small hill, and gives you great view over the park.
-I like this hike because it’s not too long, and there’s a great payoff at the end of the peak.
-Plus on the way back, there’s also an old mine that you can see with the mineshaft and some of the remnants of the other structures that used to be there.
+Mastodon Peak, in the southern part of Joshua Tree National Park, is a four mile round trip hike that takes you to the top of a small hill, and gives you a great view over the park.
+I like this hike because it’s not too long, and there’s a nice payoff at the end.
+Plus, on the way back, there’s also an old mine that you can see with the mineshaft and some of the remnants of the other structures that used to be there.
 If you’re coming from the Palm Springs area, this is a great first stop.
-If you’re coming from the northern part though, you might not want to go all the way down here just to do this hike down.
+If you’re coming from the northern part though, you might not want to go all the way down here just to do this hike.

 13. Desert Queen Mine

-There are lots of mines in Joshua Tree that you can explore, especially if you have some of the other maps, but Desert Queen Mine is on the park map, and it’s a relatively easy one to find.
-From the dirt parking lot, it’s about a quarter mile walk to an overlook that lets you look down on the mine and all of the mine shafts that scatter the hill.
-Or you can add an extra half mile and walk down through the valley to go see the mine shafts and some of the old mining tools in person.
-While, it doesn’t have this stamp mill that Lost Horse Mine has; it’s still a cool place to explore in the park.
+There are lots of mines in Joshua Tree that you can explore, especially if you have some of the other maps.
+Desert Queen Mine is on the park map though, and it’s a relatively easy one to find.
+From the dirt parking lot, it’s about a quarter mile walk to an overlook that lets you gaze down on the mine and all of the mine shafts that scatter the hillside.
+Or you can add an extra half mile and walk down through the valley to see the mine shafts and some of the old mining tools in up close.
+While it doesn’t have the stamp mill that Lost Horse Mine has, it’s still a cool place to explore in the park.

 14. Samuelson Rocks

 For my last two recommendations, I would consider checking out a book like “On Foot in Joshua Tree National Park” as it’s a great guide to a lot of the hidden spots that you might not see on the park map.
 The first of these is Samuelson Rocks.
-This hike has no signs and no official trail so you’re going to want to do some research if you want to find this spot.
-But once you get there, the small hill holds seven rocks with quotes that a man wrote on them in the 1920s.
+This hike has no signs and no official trail, so you’re going to want to do some research to find this spot.
+But once you get there, the small hill has seven rocks with quotes that a man wrote on them in the 1920s.
 It’s a fun place to walk around, explore, and see all of the old quotes, some of which are pretty hilarious.

 15. Eagle Cliff Mine